s4ke/Master-Thesis/src/md/030-parrows.md

 instances above is nice, users probably would like to have proper default configurations for many parallel programs as well.
-These can also easily be defined as we can see by the example of the default implementation of `ArrowParallel` for the GpH:
+These can also easily be defined as we can see by the example of the default implementation of `ArrowParallel` for GpH:

 ~~~~ {.haskell}
 instance (NFData b, ArrowChoice arr, ArrowParallel arr a b (Conf b)) =>